nathanlee1234/CSE143/README.md

 # CSE143
-Java projects completed during CSE 143 at UW
+This repository contains the projects completed during UW's CSE 143 class on data abstraction and encapsulation.